Table of Contents

 Examples of data analytics

-Since data analytics is a broad field, it offers application in varying areas:
+Since data analytics is a broad field, it offers applications in varying areas:

 The Food and Drug Administration uses data analytics to improve the situation of food-related illnesses.
 By deploying big data tech across labs in the country, the FDA can study patterns relating to food-borne diseases.
 Thanks to real-time analysis, the FDA can respond faster to curb the spread of contaminated food products.